USC-ACTLab/crazyswarm/docs2/faq.rst

 Here are some differences:

 - **Motion capture integration.**
-  Crazyswarm2 supports common motion capture systems using the ROS2 package `motion_capture_tracking <https://github.com/IMRCLab/motion_capture_tracking/tree/ros2>`_.
+  Crazyswarm2 supports common motion capture systems using the ROS 2 package `motion_capture_tracking <https://github.com/IMRCLab/motion_capture_tracking/tree/ROS 2>`_.
   The Bitcraze API can *send* position measurements to the Crazyflie, but does not know how to *get* position measurements from mocap hardware.
   Moreover, the use of motion_capture_tracking allows to use identical or single motion capture markers.